Friday night: A movie (and picnic) in the park

-If you’re looking for more city-centered activities, Auckland has a full line-up for almost every weekend, including things like ’10 Days of Fashion’ with fashion shows and sales, cultural events like the Pasifika Festival celebrating Pacific Island culture, and the citywide Auckland Arts Festival.
+If you’re looking for more city-centered activities, Auckland has a full line-up almost every weekend, including things like ’10 Days of Fashion’ with fashion shows and sales, cultural events like the Pasifika Festival that celebrates Pacific Island culture, and the citywide Auckland Arts Festival.

 No mat?
 No problem!
 With the Yoga Outdoors series, mats are included in the $15 price tag.
-The class is 8:30-9:30am, offering you a little bit of a lie-in but getting you up in time to enjoy a full day.
-Bikes and Bends offers the class, but tickets can be purchased here.
+The class is from 8:30 to 9:30am, offering you a little bit of a lie-in but getting you up in time to enjoy a full day.
+Bikes and Bends offers the class, and tickets can be purchased here.

 As part of the Music in the Parks series organized by the Auckland City Council, enjoy an afternoon of jazz at the pagoda in the Auckland Domain.
 If you’re looking for something more active than laying on a blanket, take a walk through the glorious Wintergardens — two greenhouses with a courtyard, complete with a pond and verdant fernery — or visit the Auckland War Memorial Museum, both of which are also located in the Domain.

 Sunday night: Stay up for the night market